Chinese space agency: China will send the first civilian into space on Tuesday: space agency - ExBulletin

 Chinese space agency: China will send the first civilian into space on Tuesday: space agency

-“Payload expert Gui Haichao is a professor at Beijing Aeronautics and Astronautics University,” China Manned Space Agency spokesman Lin Xiqiang told reporters on Monday.
+“Payload expert Gui Haichao is a professor at Beijing University of Aeronautics and Astronautics,” China Manned Space Agency spokesman Lin Xiqiang told reporters on Monday.

 So far, all Chinese astronauts sent into space have been part of the People’s Liberation Army.